raine/ramda-t/README.md

 # ramda-t

-Experiment: Primitive, JSDoc-assisted runtime type checking for Ramda
+Experiment: Primitive, JSDoc-assisted runtime type checking for [Ramda][ramda]

-It reads JSDoc documentation from the project's Ramda and uses the functions' `@param` annotations to determine valid argument types in function application.
+It reads JSDoc documentation from the project's Ramda source file and uses the functions' `@param` annotations to determine valid argument types in function application.

 ## usage